 They can also flip if left too long.
 Microgreens are strong in numbers.

-As mentioned, some microgreens are thin-stemmed and will not be able to produce the power to lift much less throw the weight off the tray.
+As mentioned, some microgreens are thin-stemmed and cannot produce the power to lift, much less throw the weight off the tray.

-If you use the weighted method for amaranth, mustards, and a few other microgreens you will have to check the trays more carefully if you are using the weighted blackout method.
+Using the weighted method for amaranth, mustards, and a few other microgreens, you will have to check the trays more carefully using the weighted blackout method.

-For that reason, we have other methods that are more appropriate for the more delicate microgreens.
+Therefore, other methods are more appropriate for the more delicate microgreens.
 We will touch on that method in part 3 of this how to germinate microgreen series.

 The End Result Using the Weighted Blackout Method

-Germinating microgreens with the weighted blackout methods will produce a healthier and easier-to-grow plant than microgreens grown by any other method.
+Germinating microgreens with the weighted blackout method will produce a healthier and easier-to-grow plant than any other method.

-There are benefits to the other methods I will explore in this how to germinate microgreens series the Buried Method, the Domed Method, and the Hybrid Method for certain varieties and situations, but the Weighted Method is by far the one you should use the most to germinate microgreens.
+There are benefits to the other methods I will explore in this how to germinate microgreens series the Buried Method, the Domed Method, and the Hybrid Method for specific varieties and situations.
+Still, the Weighted Method is the one you should use the most to germinate microgreens.

 Do You Have a Pinterest Microgreen Board?